 To celebrate the anniversaries of 1982, and to recognize the Roosevelt family’s roots in Zeeland, the Province of Zeeland and the Franklin and Eleanor Roosevelt Institute of New York (FERI) organized the first international Four Freedoms Awards ceremony in Middelburg.
-The first Awards were presented to, among others, Her Royal Highness Princess Juliana of the Netherlands.
-Since then the Awards have been presented in Middelburg every two years, and notable laureates have included Václav Havel (1990), Mary Robinson (1998), Nelson Mandela (2002, pictured), the European Court of Human Rights (2010), and most recently, Angela Merkel (2016)
+The first award was presented to, among others, Her Royal Highness Princess Juliana of the Netherlands.
+Since then the awards have been presented in Middelburg every two years, and notable laureates have included Václav Havel (1990), Mary Robinson (1998), Nelson Mandela (2002), the European Court of Human Rights (2010), and Angela Merkel (2016).

 Out of this transatlantic partnership came a plan for establishing the Roosevelt Study Center as a permanent archive and library for the study of US history.
 Together, the Theodore Roosevelt Association, the Province of Zeeland, and the FERI enabled the Center to open its doors on 19 September 1986.
-Present at the inauguration were the renowned historian and presidential advisor Professor Arthur M. Schlesinger, Jr., FDR’s youngest son, Franklin D. Roosevelt, Jr., and Ambassador William J. vanden Heuvel (pictured).
+Present at the inauguration were the renowned historian and presidential advisor Professor Arthur M. Schlesinger, Jr., FDR’s youngest son, Franklin D. Roosevelt, Jr., and Ambassador William J. vanden Heuvel (pictured in the banner).

 At the inauguration, Arthur M. Schlesinger observed: ‘This is the century that witnessed the emergence of the United States as a world power, and the three Roosevelts played crucial roles in the American journey from the wings to the center of the international stage.’
 Looking ahead, he stated that ‘The Roosevelt Study Center will be the central European repository for the basic documents essential to the public history of the United States.